anaybaid-uwaterloo/nas-forms/README.md

 ## 🌐 Deployment

-1. **Deploying Backend**: You can deploy the backend on platforms like Heroku, AWS, or DigitalOcean.
+1. **Deploying Backend (Spring Boot)**: You can deploy the Spring Boot backend on platforms like Heroku, AWS, or DigitalOcean.
 Ensure that MongoDB is accessible by using a service like MongoDB Atlas.
 2. **Deploying Frontend**: You can deploy the frontend on services like Netlify, Vercel, or GitHub Pages.
 Just make sure to update any API URLs to the deployed backend URL.

 ---

-## 🛠️ Customization

-- **Adding More Tabs**: To add more tabs, simply add more routes in `tabRoutes.js` and update the frontend’s `Sidebar.js`.
-- **Modifying Form Fields**: If you want to add or change fields, modify the `TabData` schema in `TabData.js` and update the `Form.js` component.

----

 ## 📜 License

 This project is licensed under the MIT License.
-You’re free to use, modify, and distribute this code as you see fit!
+You’re free to use, modify, and distribute this

----

-## 🙋‍♂️ Need Help?

-If you run into issues or have questions, feel free to open an issue in the repository.
-Happy coding!